kislow/pretty-OS/README.md

 ## Motivation

-Trying to minimise the amount of time I repeadly invest in beautifying my system, especially after getting a new device or re-installing my OS.
+Attempting to minimise the amount of time I repeadly invest in beautifying my system OS.

 ## Conkyrc